I loved you is a reversible text

 2.2.
 Application of the Reversibility Rule.
 Step 1

 The first such device is an accumulation (accumulation is a literary device that involves gathering related words, phrases, or ideas to build intensity and emphasize a point).
-The poem accumulates a large semantic cluster of words and expressions related with the concept of "love": love-cluster.
+The poem accumulates a large semantic cluster of words and expressions related with the concept of "love", love-cluster.

 The love-cluster:

--to love, love (five times in eight lines, the verb's tense is not relevant here)
+-- to love, love (five times in eight lines, the verb's tense is not relevant here)

--(love) so tender
+-- so tender

--(love) so sincerely
+-- so sincerely

 The second poetic device of this sort is the phonetics of the poem.
-With all the repetitions of sounds, internal rhythms, parallel syntax constructions and so on (I will not go here in the details of the original Russian sound of the poem).
-The poem is perceived like an ancient spell, like a mantra, like a lullaby.
+With all the repetitions of sounds, internal rhythms, parallel syntax constructions and so on (I will not go here in the details of the original Russian sound of the poem) the poem is perceived like an ancient spell, like a mantra, like a lullaby.
 This increases the subconscious emotional effect of the poem on a credulous reader, further helps to "lull" his mind.

-Absence of visual images does not mean that the poem does not have poetic images, as R. Jakobson[1] and S. Senderovich [3] claim.
-In general sense, an artistic image in a poem is a mental image which the author, through literary devices , evokes in the reader to prompt an emotional response.
+Absence of visual images does not mean that the poem does not have poetic images, as R. Jakobson[2] and S. Senderovich [4] claim.
+In general sense, an artistic image in a poem is a mental image which the author, through literary devices, evokes in the reader to prompt an emotional response.

 In ILY, Pushkin creates an image of sentimental self-sacrificial love.
 The image is not visual, rather it is a mental image of a concept, idea.
-The image is created with the love -cluster cues, specifically designed to evoke such an image and strong feelings in credulous readers.
+The image is created with the love -cluster cues, specifically designed to evoke such an image and strong feelings in sentimental credulous readers.
 The poem is as minimalist as any text-based conceptual work.
 It would make Pushkin's poem a prototype of "conceptual art", if it was not a reversible text at the same time.

 There is no doubt for a credulous reader that the poem is lyrical, direct, sincere expression of A.S.
 Pushkin's true love to an unknown (to the reader, known to Pushkin) woman.